What is Conversion Rate Optimisation?

 We measure both micro and macro conversions with analytical software, such as Google Analytics.
 The conversion rate would be the number of visitors to your site, divided by the number of times a goal completes.
 So if you have 100 site visitors and two of them buy your product, that would be a 2% conversion rate.
 CRO is the process of improving that 2%.

-How does conversion rate optimisation differ from SEO?
+How does a conversion rate optimisation strategy differ from SEO?

-While SEO primarily focusses on getting visitors to your site and ensuring its optimised for speed and user-friendliness, a good CRO Strategy is concentrated entirely on what happens next, after that visitor lands and pokes around for a while.
+SEO primarily focusses on website traffic, getting visitors to your site, where they come from, such as organic search, social media, or email.
+Technical SEO also looks at web design and ensures a website optimised for speed and user-friendliness.
+A good conversion rate optimisation Strategy concentrates entirely on what happens now, in real time after that visitor lands and pokes around for a while.

 Remember, it is entirely possible for every visitor to convert, though this is highly implausible, the aim with CRO is to make this as appealing and straightforward as we possibly can.